Skip to main content

 Diesel Fuel Consumption

-In Figure 1, diesel fuel's monthly consumption in May of 2025 was above May 2024's consumption, in the upper boundary of the five–year range, and above the five–year average.
+In Figure 1, diesel fuel's monthly consumption in August of 2025 was below August 2024's (last year's) consumption, in the center of the five–year range, and below the five–year average.

 As for annual consumption, it can be seen in Figure 2 that diesel fuel consumption in 2024 was a slight increase over 2023's consumption.